infopowerbroker/dailyGarbo/README.md

 # dailyGarbo
 This is IPB's script to do daily tasks and run Garbo.

+!!RIGHT NOW IT WILL RUN FOR IPB AND NOBODY ELSE!!

 What does it do?
 ----------------
 This is a plug and play script that tries to run IPB's daily routine of breakfast, additional scripts, then garbo.